kay-af/paperfold_list/example/README.md

-# example
+# PaperfoldList Example

-A new Flutter project.
+An example project demonstrating the use of [PapefoldList](`https://pub.dev/packages/paperfold_list`) in flutter.